 Isn't it annoying to have under-eye bags?
 There are moments when it feels as if this skin condition will never go away!
 Whatever the cause, we've all had to cope with swollen eyes at some point in our lives.
 Fortunately, there are tried-and-true strategies for dealing with them that work.
 Here are a few:

 Most of us are familiar with dry skin.
 Investing in a moisturizer suited for your skin type is our number one advice for addressing dry skin, whether you need it all year round or only during the chilly winter months.
 Moisturizing alone won't be enough if your skin is dry.
-Another skin problem is that of oily skin.
-In addition, there are Oily skin is another skin issue that needs to be addressed.
-If you have oily skin, don't be alarmed.
+Another problem is that of oily skin.
+Oily skin is another skin issue that needs to be addressed.

 A face scrub can help remove excess oil and unblock pores when your skin is oily.
 Do not end at a simple scrub.
 We've compiled a list of skincare rules for you!